UffizziCloud/docs/docs/set-up-previews.md

-There are two distinct methods for configuring Previews on Uffizzi:
+###Configuration Options

-* Compose  - A configuration-as-code YAML - `docker-compose.uffizzi.yml`- based on Docker Compose (version 3.9) .
+Option 1- **Compose**  - A configuration-as-code YAML - `docker-compose.uffizzi.yml`- based on Docker Compose (version 3.9) .
             Unless otherwise noted, Uffizzi recognizes Docker Compose syntax.

-* Templates - Configurations created and managed in the Uffizzi Web Interface (GUI).
+Option 2- **Templates** - Configurations created and managed in the Uffizzi Web Interface (GUI).

+###Build Options

+Option 1- **Bring Your Own Build** (BYOB) - Use your existing CI/CD to handle the Build

+   *This is for users who have custom builds or who are using a VCS that is not yet integrated with Uffizzi.

+Option 2- **Use Uffizzi's Integrated Build** - Uffizzi will build from source from your connected VCS.

+   *This is for users on Github who want Uffizzi to manage the full processs.

 ## Using Compose

 1. Write Your Compose - Start with your `docker-compose.yml` and create a new file named `docker-compose.uffizzi.yml`.
-Check [References](https://docs.uffizzi.com/config/compose-spec/) for examples and detailed information on how to write your `docker-compose.uffizzi.yml`.
+Check [References](https://docs.uffizzi.com/config/compose-spec/) and [Examples](examples/example-compose.md) for detailed information on how to write your `docker-compose.uffizzi.yml`.

 2. Add your `x-uffizzi` element(s) and save your `docker-compose.uffizzi.yml` at the top level of the `main` or primary branch in your repository.